jamelink/GRE_template/README.md

 1. Download this code to a path of your own.
 Modify the code-path variables in all code files to your own code directory (except the modified antsMultivariateTemplateConstruction2.sh).
 2. Derive GRE-derived measures: R2*-maps, SMWI-maps and QSM-maps.
 Unprocessed T1w-images are also a prerequisite.
 3. Create a study-folder (e.g '/project/<project_no>/bids/derivatives/qsm_template', referred to as <main_dir> below).
 Create a subdirectory called 'orig' with all images.
+Also include a tight QSM-mask.
 Naming should be as below, with subid as 'sub-001' etc. Add a list with all subject-ids called 'id_list.txt' in the main directory.
 - subid_qsm.nii.gz
 - subid_t1.nii.gz
 - subid_r2s.nii.gz
 - subid_smwi.nii.gz,
+- subid_mask.nii.gz

 4. Do visual QC on GRE-derived measures.
 Inspect visual html files in the 'qc' folder for all different types and remove subjects that do not look okay from the orig-folder and id_list.txt.
 Generate html-files by running:
 > qc_all.sh <main_dir>